-If you are taking other drugs please discuss this further at your assessment.
+If you are taking other drugs please discuss this further in your assessment.
 Most people come to us with polydrug use – a term used to describe instances where more than one substance is being used.
 Our ability to detox you is not affected by this, but being honest at this confidential stage means we can tailor a detox to suit your needs.

 Synthetic Drug Withdrawal Symptoms

 At Cornerstone, we believe in treating an individual with the highest standard of care.
 Fear of withdrawal symptoms is often what keeps an addict locked into an ever-expanding and unbreakable cycle of addiction.

 There are many possible physical withdrawal symptoms associated with synthetic drug use.
 Synthetic drugs are varied compounds with batches being notably different despite having the same ‘brand’ name.
 This makes identifying expected symptoms difficult, however, common symptoms include diarrhea, nausea, flu-like symptoms, and hot and cold flashes.

 Like many substances, synthetic drugs alter the chemistry of the brain.
 With this type of drug, the effects can be dramatic.
 Hallucinations and extreme paranoia are commonly experienced.
 During withdrawals from synthetic drugs you can expect to feel irritable, anxious and at times depressed.
 Rest assured that at Cornerstone we can deal with all these symptoms ensuring that you experience the detox process in relative comfort.